-Drip Irrigation and Living Waters
+Drip Irrigation Program

-The south west part of Madagascar is semi arid.
+The southwest part of Madagascar is semi-arid.
 It is either "feast or famine" regarding the crops that are grown by the farmers.
 The goal is to teach the farmers how to use a drip irrigation system during the times of drought and crop failure.
 This system would allow them to raise enough food to feed their family during dry periods of time and also have some crop produce left over to sell at their local markets.

 - The average farm in Madagascar is 1.3 hectares or 3 acres.